Skip to content

 Three Things You Can’t Do Without The Consumer Decision Tree

 Customers demand that retailers carry the products they need and want, or they will simply shop somewhere else.
-But how can suppliers and retailers adapt to their client's rapidly changing buying behaviour?
+But how can suppliers and retailers adapt to their client's rapidly changing buying behavior?
 One good place to start is the consumer decision tree because it is a key enabler for a host of category management functions.

 At DotActiv, we see that Retailers and Suppliers often neglect the value of classifying products according to the Consumer Decision Tree (CDT).

-For example, benefits can be derived from grouping coffee products according to logical subcategories and segments, i.e., instant coffee (subcategory), decaffeinated instant coffee (segment), ground coffee (subcategory) and decaffeinated ground coffee (segment).
+For example, benefits can be derived from grouping coffee products according to logical subcategories and segments, i.e., instant coffee (subcategory), decaffeinated instant coffee (segment), ground coffee (subcategory), and decaffeinated ground coffee (segment).

 Content 3-02-1

-1. Granular level data analysis
+1. Granular-level data analysis

 With the technological advancements of today, category management has become extremely data-intensive but without proper use of CDT's, you are missing out on detailed data analysis.